 A quick note on using the videos: the question number under discussion is written in a circle at the top right of the screen, so you can click through to just find one question if that’s all you need to see.

 Hoping for an easy one to start things off?
 Too bad!
 This game combines a simple basic ordering set-up with a very flexible order to make for a fairly tricky game.
 Being able to keep good track of where things can’t go will help you through.

 Preptest 62 Game 2 LG Explanation

 This is the bad one in this preptest.
-Complicated conditional rules here are enough to tie your brain in a pretzel.
-Also, the local rules (rules specific to a question) are hard to work with and don’t give you enough information to get a complete order, making for time consuming work to root out wrong answers even after you’ve made some inferences.
+Complicated conditional rules here are enough to tie your brain into a pretzel.
+Also, the local rules (rules specific to a question) are hard to work with and don’t give you enough information to get a complete order, making for time-consuming work to root out wrong answers even after you’ve made some inferences.
 It’s kind of a perfect storm.
 This is firmly in the “most difficult” category.

 Preptest 62 Game 3 LG Explanation

 The second most difficult game in here, it’s mostly hard because of some unusual rules that might make you feel out of your comfort zone.
 It also requires to make a lot of little difficult inferences.
 Stay hyper-aware of what spots are left for certain variables and you should be okay.